atorasi/EigenLayer/README.md

 tiktok - tiktok.com/iloveronaldo

-> Если есть советы по коду напишите в лс @qqrwo - tg. Спасибо.
+> If you have any code tips email @qqrwo - tg.
+Thanks.

-# Пока
+# Bye